Minkowski dimension for measures: Abstract

 \section{Abstract}

-We introduce a Minkowski dimension for measures and show that it can be used to characterise the Minkowski dimension of a compact metric space.
+The purpose of this article is to introduce and motivate the notion of Minkowski (or box) dimension for measures.
+The definition is simple and fills a gap in the existing literature on the dimension theory of measures.
+As the terminology suggests, we show that it can be used to characterise the Minkowski dimension of a compact metric space.
 We also study its relationship with other concepts in dimension theory.